 Testosterone Therapy and Prostate Cancer Risk

-A 2002 study published in the International Journal of Andrology claims that testosterone therapy may even benefit prostate health.
+Another study in 2002 indicates that testosterone therapy may even benefit prostate health.
 The authors say 187 of 207 men with low testosterone levels who received testosterone therapy realized improvement in every parameter measured: their prostate glands all decreased in size, their PSA numbers went lower, and urinary symptoms such as frequency and urgency all improved.

 When seeking to understand the effects of testosterone levels on the prostate gland, it is important to understand how the body metabolizes (breaks down) hormones.
 The key organ in this metabolism is the liver, which acts as a hormone processor.
 When the liver is unable to process hormones as quickly or effectively as it should, a hormone imbalance can result.